goosst/wesite/content/HomeAssistant/hass_laptop.md

 # Intro

-This page is mainly to document the steps starting from a fresh linux install and setting up homeassistant and ebusd.
+This page is to document the steps starting from a fresh linux install and setting up homeassistant, mqtt and ebusd.

-It starts with a fresh install of the debian based [crunchbangplusplus](https://www.crunchbangplusplus.org/), here installed on an (old) laptop with i386 processor.
+It starts with a fresh install of a debian buster based OS.
+The guide works on [crunchbangplusplus](https://www.crunchbangplusplus.org/), installed on an (old) laptop with i386 processor; [armbian](https://www.armbian.com/) running on a tinkerboard
-The same method has worked on other debian based systems (tested on armbian running on a tinkerboard).
-It is assumed the debian based distro is based on debian Buster.
+).
 Quite some additional python and other packages are specific for my installation, they can be left out to suit your needs.

 # Remote access